serializingme/website-content/content/page/security.md

 ### Scope

-Any system that can be reached through a `serializing.me` domain and subdomains (with the exception of `www.serializing.me` that is hosted by [GitHub][3]), taking into account that the following vulnerabilities types are specifically __excluded__:
+Any system that can be reached through a `serializing.me` (sub-)domain, with the notable exception of `www.serializing.me` that is hosted by [GitHub][3], are in scope.
+However, take into account that the following vulnerabilities types are specifically __excluded__:

 * Descriptive error messages (e.g. Stack Traces, application or server errors).
 * HTTP 404 codes/pages or other HTTP non-200 codes/pages.